 Small Groups Work

-The following draft suggests ways to organize, accomplish goals and fix the learning process if it goes awry in our working relationships.
+The following draft suggests ways to organize, accomplish goals, and fix the learning process if it goes awry in our working relationships.
 We are all students.
 We have a little to a lot of experience working in groups that are digital and in person.
-This resource is designed to build a small groups of people with an interest in doing good.
+This resource is designed to build small groups of people with interest in doing good.